}

 5:30pm - 10:00pm

-UN Global Compact Network Australia Annual Dinner
+UN Global Compact Network Australia Networking Drinks and Annual Dinner

 Join us at the stunning Darling Island for the closing evening Annual Dinner.